chgrier/PullTheCord_RadiusNetworks/README.md

 The app uses native Radius Networks' region monitoring using the Proximity Kit SDK to monitor when the user enters a selected region.
 Regions were manually created using the Proximity Kit developer portal.

-##### In order for the app to work, one must create an a Proximity Kit at https://proximitykit.radiusnetworks.com and add the config plist to the project.
+##### In order for the app to work, one must create a Proximity Kit at https://proximitykit.radiusnetworks.com and add the config plist to the project.

 ######Features: